 Being accessible does not mean Polymarket is legally protected.

 France was accessible before November 2024.
 Portugal was accessible before January 2026.
+Germany and the Netherlands were both largely accessible before enforcement actions caught up with them earlier this year.
 Switzerland was accessible before November 2024.

 Regulators are moving quickly, and enforcement can change with minimal warning.
 A country that works today can be restricted tomorrow.